name banner

 1831 Population of Huncoat recorded to be 502.

-1834 Construction began of the new Burnley Road turnpike and it opened in 1838.
+1834 Construction began of the Burnley Road turnpike (see 1838).

 1835 A Methodist Sunday School was founded in the top floor room of an old cotton warehouse situated between the White Lion and Bank Terrace.